For some reason, in the cold and dreary Winter, I start craving these dark chocolate Stout brownies.

 It was one of those recipes that seemed so WEIRD, I was dying to try it and use him as my guinea pig.

-Lord knows he didn’t marry me for my cooking skills, however good they may be.
+Lord knows he didn’t marry me for my cooking skills, however good they’ve gotten over the years.

 I like to think of this recipe as semi-healthy.
 There are no eggs, no oil, and no butter.
 However there is a TON of sugar.